DanaPavlenko/WarehouseOptimization/README.md

-# WarehouseOptimization
+# Warehouse Optimization Service
 Service of the logistics provider warehouse work optimization using pattern MVC (Model-View-Controller).
+This system has a client-server architecture.
+Correct communication with the database and the user interface is ensured, and the process of logistics warehouse operation was developed.
+Also, an analysis of algorithms to realize the optimal location of goods was done and the most effective one was selected.